 Email Cadence is the process of finding what the optimal frequency of sending emails is that increases the overall likelihood of opens and replies from your prospects.
 It’s basically the number of sends and the timing of those sends that you strategically set up to yield more success.

 You can think of a good Email Cadence as a cocktail funnel.
 There’s only so much that can get through a funnel at one time.
+It is extremely important to first learn the element of a great cold email.

 If you’re trying to get too many emails through to your prospects at once, then the pipeline gets filled, with the overflow begins triggering issues like spam.